openvinotoolkit/openvino_tensorflow/examples/README.md

 * Installed OpenVINO integration with Tensorflow on your system
 * Please refer to [**this**](https://github.com/openvinotoolkit/openvino_tensorflow#use-pre-built-packages) for more details about pre-built packages.

 The TensorFlow `GraphDef` that contains the model definition and weights is not packaged in the repo because of its size.
-Instead, you must first download the file to the `data` directory in the source tree:
+So, you must first download the file to the `data` directory in the source tree:

 ```bash
 $ curl -L "https://storage.googleapis.com/download.tensorflow.org/models/inception_v3_2016_08_28_frozen.pb.tar.gz" |